Gas Fire Service Cost

 What's Involved in a Gas Fire Service?

-• Check that the pipework for the gas fire is correct
+• Check that the gas pipework and connections are correct

-• Check the overall condition of the gas fire
+• Inspect the overall condition of the gas fire

-• Check for wear and tear on the flue
+• Look for wear and tear on the flue, making sure it's unobstructed and free of leaks

 • Conduct a gas flue analyser test